 As a bootcamp student, securing an apartment or long-term residence can be difficult as most housing facilities require credit history or a US guarantor.
 The following are some easier options for international students.

-Common offers housing in a community setting with fully furnished, month-to-month memberships in New York City.
+Common is a co-living company, which offers a network of fully-furnished, community-oriented apartments in major US cities.
+Through a partnership between Common and Course Report, you'll receive $250 off your first month!
 Common does not require a credit score or history and is open to international students.
-Common homes are furnished, equipped with laundry facilities, offer free utilities and Wifi and are cleaned weekly.
+Common homes are furnished, equipped with laundry facilities, offer free utilities and Wifi, and are cleaned weekly.

 In addition, several bootcamps offer housing facilities for students or assist students in securing housing.
 Here are a few: